sk4red/ado-labs-validate-iac/README.md

-# Azure DevOps Labs - GitHub Actions with Terraform
+GitHub Actions with Terraform

-Howdy there!
-These are the demo files to accompany the [Azure DevOps Lab video Validating Terraform Code with GitHub Actions.]
 This demo includes the following:

 * Terraform code to deploy an instance of App Services on Microsoft Azure
 * GitHub Actions to manage the deployment of Terraform code